Zenith Exports fined ₹3.77 lakh for board non-compliance in Q4FY26

 AI Summary

-Zenith Exports reported a net profit of ₹229 lakh for FY26, a turnaround from the previous year's loss before tax, while recording a net loss of ₹12 lakh for Q4FY26.
-Revenue from operations for the year declined to ₹6,468 lakh.
-The Board approved the audited results and appointed M/s.
+Zenith Exports reported a net profit of ₹229 lakh for the financial year ended March 31, 2026, turning around from a loss before tax of ₹208 lakh in the previous year.
+Revenue from operations declined to ₹6,468 lakh from ₹7,210 lakh in FY25.
+The Board approved the audited financial results on May 29, 2026, and reappointed M/s.
 Rohit Jalan & Associates as internal auditor.

 powered bylight_fuzz_icon